-Dr. Dhara graduated from the Ernest Mario School of Pharmacy at Rutgers University in May 2017.
-She was raised in Jersey City, New Jersey and now lives in Cliffwood, New Jersey.
-Her interest in hospital pharmacy first began during her introductory pharmacy practice experience (IPPE) rotations and grew throughout her advanced pharmacy practice experience (APPE) rotations.
+Dr. Desai graduated from the Ernest Mario School of Pharmacy at Rutgers University in May 2018.
+She was born in Paterson, New Jersey and has lived in Clifton, New Jersey her whole life.
+Her passion for hospital pharmacy first began during her introductory pharmacy practice experience (IPPE) hospital rotation and continued to grow during her clinical rotations.

 During her residency, Dr. Desai hopes to expand her pharmacy knowledge and build upon her clinical skills.
 She is looking forward to working with different health care professionals in providing patient-centered care.
 Her current professional interests include critical care and emergency medicine, but she is excited to experience other areas of pharmacy, such as pediatrics, with hopes of becoming a well-rounded clinician.

 Dr. Fluegel grew up in Indianapolis, Indiana and earned her PharmD from Butler University in 2018.
 She is looking forward to completing her PGY1 residency and enhancing her clinical skills.
 Her professional interests include critical care and internal medicine, however, she is excited to explore new opportunities throughout her residency.
 She would also like to give back to the profession in areas such as teaching, precepting, organizational involvement and research.